-Overall, the chance of any given mole evolving into a melanoma is very minimal.
-Moles are extremely common, and only a very small percentage of them have the potential of becoming cancerous.
+Overall, the chance of any given mole evolving into melanoma is very minimal.
+Moles are extremely common, and only a tiny percentage of them have the potential of becoming cancerous.
 There is no reason to be paranoid.
 Understanding the warning signs can help you identify those few exceptions that could be dangerous.

 - Do routine self-checkups once a month using the Mole Evaluation GUIDE

-- If you see any suspicious change in your moles, have it checked by a dermatologist immediately
+- If you see any suspicious change in your moles, have them checked by a dermatologist immediately

-- Depending on your chances of developing skin cancer, go see a dermatologist a couple times a year to get a check-up
+- Depending on your chances of developing skin cancer, see a dermatologist a couple of times a year to get a check-up

 Here are 8 risk factors that increase your chances of developing skin cancer: